 Hospitality and Culinary (in partnership with Nashville Convention Visitors Corporation and HospitalityTN)

 - Holiday Inn Nashville Vanderbilt

 - Omni Nashville

 - Waffle House

-Contact Scott Meltzer, Director of Talent Solutions, at firstname.lastname@example.org if you’re interested in joining an industry Talent Solutions Council during a future cycle of the Talent Pipeline Management process.
+Contact Fatima Thompson, Director of Workforce Partnerships, at firstname.lastname@example.org if you’re interested in joining an industry Talent Solutions Council during a future cycle of the Talent Pipeline Management process.